adeck/terraform-infra/README.md

 1. SSH gateway host (`gw`) -- This is the only one with a public IP address.
 You SSH into this host, and from there you can SSH into the other two.
 Size `t3.micro`.
 2. Monitoring host (`monitor`) -- This one's beefier, because it's meant to run an Elastic / ELK monitoring stack, and I chose the smallest host that would be able to install + run those components.
 Size `t3a.medium`.
-3. Development host (`devel`) -- Used for whatever.
+3. Development host (`devbox`) -- Used for whatever.
 Developing whatever it is you'd want to develop.
 Also a `t3.micro`.

 ![Architecture diagram](/arch_diagram.svg)